reduxjs/redux/docs/usage/migrations/migrating-rtk-2.md

 For now, we're dropping those build artifacts from the published package, on the grounds that the use cases seem pretty rare today.

-We do have a browser-ready ESM build artifact included at `dist/$PACKAGE_NAME.browser.mjs`, which can be loaded via a script tag that points to that file on Unpkg.
+We do have a browser-ready ESM build artifact included at `dist/$PACKAGE_NAME.browser.mjs`, which can be loaded via a `<script type="module">` tag.
+Since the browser build still imports dependencies by package name, no-bundler usage also needs an import map that maps those package names to browser-loadable ESM files.

 If you have strong use cases for us continuing to include UMD build artifacts, please let us know!